- President's Letter

 Human ecology at COA is about racking your brain and getting your hands dirty (or, in the words of one of my professors, “being comfortable up to your armpits in a whale necropsy”).
 It addresses problem-solving through an interdisciplinary approach that values the methods and solutions of science, the humanities and the arts with equal weight.
 Furthermore, we believe this kind of education is transformative and produces more complete and engaging human beings.

 COA began as an experiment and continues to be an experiment to this day.
 In being an experiment, we not only examine the issues affecting the planet, but the flaws of higher education itself.
 Schools that fail to embrace a culture of experimentation will become increasingly irrelevant because gone are the days when you went to school to get a narrowly specialized degree that provided automatic entry into a very specific job you would hold onto for forty years before retiring.
 The world needs human ecologists and the job market demands highly motivated, independent thinkers.
 COA is a great choice if you are keen on our human ecological approach to interdisciplinary and self-directed education.
-It's also a great choice if you want to chart your own course and be best prepared for whatever this rapidly changing world throws at you.
+It's also a great choice if you want to be prepared for whatever this rapidly changing world throws at you.

 So, explore and enjoy this website.
 Write us or call us with questions and thoughts.
 Come for a visit and experience the magic yourself and when you do, be sure to drop in to my office and say hello.